inkVerb/VIP/README.md

 ## Install the apps used in this course

-`sudo apt install gedit guake nautilus chromium-browser firefox`
+`sudo apt install gedit tilda nautilus chromium-browser firefox`

 ## First, a Quick Orientation